4d/docs/website/translated_docs/es/Concepts/variables.md

  C_LONGINT(vg1;vg2;vg3) // The 3 process variables vg1, vg2 and vg3 are declared as variables of type longint
- C_OBJECT($vObj) // The local variable $vObj is declared as a variable of type Object C_COLLECTION($vCol) // The local variable $vCol is declared as a variable of type Collection ARRAY LONGINT(alAnArray;10) //The process alAnArray variable is declared as a Longint array of 10 elements
+ C_OBJECT($vObj) // The local variable $vObj is declared as a variable of type Object C_COLLECTION($vCol) // The local variable $vCol is declared as a variable of type Collection
 ```

-**Note:** Arrays are a particular type of variables.
-An array is an ordered series of variables of the same type.
+**Note:** Arrays are a particular type of variables (an array is an ordered series of variables of the same type).
+Arrays are declared with specific commands, such as `ARRAY LONGINT(alAnArray;10)`.
 For more information, please refer to [Arrays](Concepts/arrays.md).

 ## Assigning Data